Jack MooreTwitterGithub

 });

-This generates the same HTML structure used earlier in the guide, now created and added to the document by our script.
+This generates the same HTML structure we drafted previously, and adds it to the document.

 Center Method